JordiMoralesCasas/transformer_dram_ram/README.md

    pip install -r requirements.txt
    ```

-## Setup the data
+## Setting up the data

-How to create the data for the different experiments.
+Instructions on how to set up the data for different experiments.

 ### MNIST dataset

-All the data is already included in this repo.
+All necessary data is already included in this repo.
 No additional steps are required.

 ### SVHN dataset

 1. Download the SVHN dataset from the [official website](http://ufldl.stanford.edu/housenumbers/).
-All three splits from the **Format 1** section must be downloaded (*train.tar.gz*, *test.tat.gz*, *extra.tar.gz*).
+All three splits from the `Format 1` section must be downloaded (*train.tar.gz*, *test.tat.gz*, *extra.tar.gz*).

 2. Extract the three files into the same directory.
 The folder structure should look something like this:
    ```